looninho/CUDAEBL/README.md

 Once you get the PSF, this python notebook will help you to do the rest.

-You can explore more possibilies: you can mixte two exposures (one at low 5 kV for fast writing a large surface and one at high kV for fine structures).
+You can explore more possibilities: you can mixte two exposures (one at low 5 kV for fast writing a large surface and one at high kV for fine structures).
 Or you can develop your own algo... and maybe share.

 # Requirement:
 - Some basic knowledges of python language and jupyter notebook